 If you don’t, honestly, you’re not alone.
 These issues have been a thing for many, many years.
 Long before adjustable hosels became a mainstay.

-In the case of not knowing, how are you supposed to if no one tells you?
+If you’re someone that didn’t know, how are you supposed to if no one tells you?

-It doesn’t change the fact that, through unnecessary manipulation on your part, the loft of the driver is going to change.
+It doesn’t change the fact that through unnecessary manipulation on your part, the loft of the driver is going to change.

 - If you open the face at address, less loft and less spin at impact is the result.